47degrees/github4s/docs/src/main/tut/activity.md

 You can subscribe or unsubscribe using `setThreadSub`, it takes as arguments:

- - `id`: Thread id from which you subscribe or unsubscribe
+ - `id`: Thread id from which you subscribe or unsubscribe.
- - `subscribed`: Determines if notifications should be received from this thread
+ - `subscribed`: Determines if notifications should be received from this thread.
- - `ignored`: Determines if all notifications should be blocked from this thread
+ - `ignored`: Determines if all notifications should be blocked from this thread.

 ```scala
 val threadSub = Github(accessToken).activities.setThreadSub(5,true,false)